-These surveys also provide an alarming look at the breakdown of pandemic experiences by race, sex, sexual orientation and gender identity, and disability status.
+These surveys also provide an alarming look at the breakdown of pandemic experiences by race/ethnicity, sex, sexual orientation and gender identity, and disability status.
 The differences here are even starker than when looking at income alone, giving credence to concerns that the pandemic is exacerbating racial and other inequities across all facets of life.
-The analysis reveals that, in particular, Black respondents and lesbian, gay, bisexual, and transgender (LGBT) respondents, as well as women and respondents with disabilities, have been disproportionately impacted by the pandemic.
+The analysis reveals that, in particular, Black and Hispanic respondents, and lesbian, gay, bisexual, and transgender (LGBT) respondents, as well as those with disabilities, have been disproportionately impacted by the pandemic.